Inhomogeneous Quantum Quenches of Conformal Field Theory with Boundaries: Supplementary Material for ``Inhomogeneous Quantum Quenches of Conformal Field Theory with Bondaries"

 Here we have

 Note that both $ \tilde{x}$ and the Jacobian $d w/ d z$ can be time $\tau$ dependent.
-The UV cutoff $\tilde{\epsilon}(z)$ in \cref{entanglement entropy*} is fixed by requiring that at $\tau=t=0$, the entanglement entropy $S_A$ should match with the entanglement entropy of the ground state of $H_{0}$ on the OBC spatial interval $[0, L]$, which is a known result from literature \cite{Calabrese_2009}.
+The UV cutoff $\tilde{\epsilon}(z)$ in \cref{one-point operator in w*} is fixed by requiring that at $\tau=t=0$, the expression should match with that of the ground state of $H_{0}$ on the spatial interval $[0,L]$, which is a known result from literature \cite{Calabrese_2009b}.
 This fixes the UV cutoff as

 where $\epsilon$ is a fixed constant.
-The final expression entanglement entropy is now given by
+The one point function in the $w=g(z)$ coordinate in \cref{one-point operator in w*} is now given by